young-kcd/firebird/doc/sql.extensions/README.ddl.txt

 ALTER DATABASE {ENABLE | DISABLE} PUBLICATION

 Enables or disabled replication.
-The change is applied immediately.
+The change is applied immediately after commit.

 ALTER DATABASE ADD ALL TO PUBLICATION